tonifrankola/docs-monitor/common-tasks/computer-inventory.md

 Server inventory is gathered periodically in the form of **snapshots**.
 Once the snapshots are created, they can be browsed, examined and compared.
 For more details, check out the [Inventory Snapshots](#internal/get-to-know-syskit-monitor/backstage-screen/configuration/options) and [Compare Wizard](#internal/get-to-know-syskit-monitor/reports/inventory-reports/compare-wizard).

-SysKit Monitor Inventory reports help you to:
+Inventory Reports within SysKit Monitor help you to:

 * Manage your hardware and software inventory more efficiently.
 * Estimate PC readiness for technology implementations, upgrades, and migrations.
 * Detect the presence of malicious or unnecessary applications.
 * Keep track of installed and available Windows updates on your servers for more efficient patch management.

 ### Hardware inventory